Cherries have a relatively low caloric content, but they have significant amounts of bioactive components including:

 The results of these and other studies suggest that continuing research might show that cherries have a role in healthy glucose regulation, possibly reducing the risk of diabetes and alleviating its adverse effects.

-- A 2018 review indicated that both sweet and tart cherries are a rich source of polyphenols and vitamin C, and can promote health by preventing or decreasing inflammation and oxidative stress.
+- A indicated that both sweet and tart cherries are a rich source of polyphenols and vitamin C, and can promote health by preventing or decreasing inflammation and oxidative stress.

-- A 2014 study concluded that cherry extract has a beneficial effect on diabetic rats.
+- A concluded that cherry extract has a beneficial effect on diabetic rats.

-- A 2017 journal article concluded that the dietary anthocyanins found in cherries, along with other fruits such as blueberries, appear to be targeting insulin sensitivity and have potential to modulate conditions such diabetes.
+- A concluded that the dietary anthocyanins found in cherries, along with other fruits such as blueberries, appear to be targeting insulin sensitivity and have potential to modulate conditions such diabetes.